This article doesn’t list every marketing tool under the sun.

 It’s useful because it throws back some keyword ideas that other keyword tools won’t give you.
 It’s not so useful because suggestions are somewhat limited and it doesn’t show exact search volumes.

 Facebook Audience Insights tells you, well, insightful information about your audience.
 It also does the same for everyone on Facebook.
-Its primary use is to give advertisers the data they need to run better‐targeted Facebook ads.
+Its primary use is to give advertisers the data they need to run more targeted Facebook ads.

-For example, say that you want to target your ads at Facebook users with the following attributes:
+For example, say that you want to advertise to Facebook users with these attributes:

 - Lives in the United States;